Polyblur: Removing mild blur by polynomial reblurring: Conclusion

 \section{Conclusion}

 We introduced a highly efficient algorithm for estimating and removing mild blur that is ubiquitously present in many captured images (especially on handheld devices).
 A parametric blur kernel is first estimated using simple gradient features that encode the direction and intensity of the blur.
 The estimated blur is then removed by combining multiple applications of the blur kernel in a well founded way that allows us to approximate the inverse while controlling the noise amplification.
+Our method successfully handles blurs that are reasonably well captured by an anisotropic Gaussian of standard deviations 0.3--3.0.
+This includes small unidirectional motion blur (e.g., shown in Fig.~1 middle panel), lens blur, and slight defocus blur that are very common in mobile photography.
+Since we approximate the inverse with a low-order polynomial, the algorithm fails gracefully without introducing jarring artifacts.
+The most severe failure case is due to kernel mismatch, in which case the algorithm either fails to remove all blur in the image, or over-sharpens the image.
+The halo removal is designed to handle the latter case (real example in Figure 6).
 Our experiments show that, in the context of mild blur, the algorithm produces similar or better results than other state-of-the-art image deblurring methods while being significantly faster.
 The whole deblurring process runs in a fraction of a second on a 12MP image on a modern mobile platform.
 Our method can be used to blindly correct blur before applying an off-the-shelf deep super-resolution model leading to superior results than other computationally demanding techniques.
-As future work, we would like to explore how to extend our method to address stronger blurs while maintaining the high efficiency of the algorithm. { }